 Disruptions or uncertainties in the economy, including any political and social instability may lead consumers and business to postpone spending.
 This in turn may cause our customers to cancel, decrease or delay their existing and future orders with us.
 Furthermore, we operate primarily in the semiconductor industry, which is cyclical in nature and subject to evolving industry standards.
 In the past, the semiconductor industry had experienced significant downturns characterized by decreases in product demand, excess customer inventories and accelerated erosion of prices.
 The semiconductor industry also periodically experiences increased demand and production capacity constraints, which may affect our ability to deliver products to our customers.
 Economic volatility can cause extreme difficulties for our customers and vendors in accurately forecasting and planning future business activities.
+The uncertain effects and resolution of the US-China tariff dispute is an example of political uncertainty.
 This unpredictability could cause our customers to reduce spending on our products and services, which would delay and lengthen sales cycles.
 The accurate forecasting and planning for our operations heavily rely on these worldwide economic and industry-specific conditions, and the volatility and uncertainties associated with these factors may adversely affect our results of operation in a material manner.